That look

 Overcoming distance education hurdles

-Earlier this year I got a scholarship to train as a teacher
+Earlier this year I got a scholarship to train as a school teacher

-It's been fun to go back to uni, although I am conscious the attrition rate for distance education is higher than that for students studying education.
+It's been fun to go back to uni, although I am conscious the attrition rate for distance education is higher than that for students studying education -- so the challenges must multiply!

 One of my assessments for uni this semester is the aptly-named "hurdle" worth 0% that involves sitting the LANTITE test required of teachers to demonstrate literacy and numeracy.

-This test uses a remote proctoring service based in the USA for regional students and was posing problems with my laptop's RAM and broadband.
+This test uses a remote proctoring service based in the USA for regional students and was posing problems for my laptop's RAM and home broadband.

 After I saw the Country Universities Centre promoted having high-speed broadband, I joined up.